Greeting from the Director

 - Greeting from the Director

-In 1997 RIAM was reorganized to be an inter-university joint-research institute.
+In 1997 RIAM was reorganized to be an inter-university jointresearch institute.
 In 2004 Kyushu University became independent as a National University Cooperation.
 The aim of RIAM is declared to be “theoretical and applied studies in dynamics”.
 RIAM carried out the most advanced studies on these topics and provided high quality research products by collaborating with scientists all over the world.
 It also undertook research projects on the earth environment and energy issues, which are crucial for human beings in 21st century.
-Since 2015, RIAM has been restructured to consist of three divisions (the Division of Renewable Energy Dynamics, Division of Earth Environment Dynamics, Division of Nuclear Fusion Dynamics) to develop the academic basis, and three research centers (Renewable Energy Center, Center for East Asian Ocean-Atmosphere Research, Advanced Fusion Research Center) to aim toward practical use of the academic basis.
+Since 2015, RIAM has been restructured to consist of three divisions (Division of Renewable Energy Dynamics, Division of Earth Environment Dynamics, Division of Nuclear Fusion Dynamics) to develop the academic basis, and three research centers (Renewable Energy Center, Center for East Asian Ocean- Atmosphere Research, Advanced Fusion Research Center) to aim toward practical use of the academic basis.
+Since 2017, Center for East Asian Ocean- Atmosphere Research and Advanced Fusion Research Center have re-organaized to Center for Oceanic and Atmospheric Research and Advanced Fusion Research Center to further advance the research activities, respectively.
 The academic staffs in the Institute participate in education through the Interdisciplinary Graduate School of Engineering Sciences and the Graduate School of Engineering, Kyushu University.

 Director of the Research Institute for Applied Mechanics